 The spine is the main pipeline of all your nerves, so spinal stress can lead to pain and numbness in different body parts.
 You may experience muscle stiffness, back, neck, or joint aches due to a strained spine.

 Since most of your body weight is concentrated in the mid-section, when you lie on your stomach, you exert more pressure on the bed.
-Extra pressure causes mattress sinkage beneath your abdomen, triggering spinal misalignment.
-Spinal misalignment strains your spine and back, increasing stress in the surrounding muscles.
+Extra pressure causes mattress sinkage beneath your abdomen, triggering the spine out of mid-range position.
+When we place the spine into an end-range position it can place strain on your spine and back, increasing stress in the surrounding muscles.

 Hurts Your Neck